-On social media, food allergy parents swiftly expressed shock at this scene for three main reasons: it’s known that at least one-third of food-allergic kids face bullying related to their allergy; many families saw the movie, unaware of the scene, and their food-allergic kids were scared by it; and lastly, the suggestion of murdering someone with an allergen – in a children’s movie.
+On social media, food allergy parents swiftly expressed shock at this scene for three main reasons.
+First, it’s known that at least one-third of food-allergic kids face bullying related to their allergy.
+Secondly, many families saw the movie, unaware of the scene, and their food-allergic kids were scared by it.
+And lastly, there’s the suggestion of murdering someone with an allergen – in a children’s movie.

 On Feb.
 13, the not-for-profit FARE issued a strong statement from 29 physicians of its clinical advisory board.
 “Playing an anaphylactic reaction for laughs, using a person’s food allergy as a way to harm them, or having a character be the butt of jokes because they have a food allergy has no place in the movies, but is egregiously out of place in a children’s movie,” noted the doctors.